 5.1.9.10 Pragma Restrictions

-Specifies that certain language features are not to be used in a given application.
+A configuration pragma that specifies that certain language features are not to be used in a given application.
 For example, the pragma Restrictions (No_Obsolescent_Features) prohibits the use of any deprecated features.
-This pragma is a configuration pragma which means that all program units compiled into the library shall obey the restriction.

 5.1.9.11 Pragma Suppress